AkashGupta1808/LendingClubCaseStudy/README.md

 ## Contact
-Created by [@SRSongirkar] - feel free to contact me!
+Created by [@AkashGupta1808] - feel free to contact me!

 <!-- Optional -->